plaguss/talking-python/README.md

 ### Deployment

 [Streamlit cloud](https://streamlit.io/cloud) offers free deployment for demo apps, its hard to beat that :) .
-We just have to prepare the data just for streamlit cloud to find it.
+We just have to prepare the data for streamlit cloud to find it.

-Streamlit will look for a [*requirements.txt*](./requirements.txt) at the root of the repo, and we have two different internal libraries, so some unusual process must be done to go the streamlit way, vs for example installing the libraries inside a Dockerfile.
+Streamlit will look for a [*requirements.txt*](./requirements.txt) at the root of the repo, and we have two different internal libraries, so some unusual process must be done to go the streamlit way vs for example installing the libraries inside a Docker container.
 [Pip](https://pip.pypa.io/en/latest/reference/requirements-file-format/) allows us to install libraries directly from specific local distributions, so the libraries can be prebuilt and stored locally:

 To build the UI code: